 25 GCSE Maths Questions And Answers By Topic And Difficulty

 GCSE maths questions have always been a popular part of the online lessons and maths revision resources that Third Space Learning has developed for secondary schools.
-Here we provide 25 of these to give students and teachers a flavour of the full range of question types you’ll need to be familiar with.
+Here we provide 25 GCSE maths questions to give students and teachers an example of the full range of question types you’ll need to be familiar with.

 All the exam questions have been inspired by real life questions that have appeared in past papers for the AQA, OCR and Edexcel GCSE.
-Many of the questions are written in a diagnostic quiz format with several multiple choice options that have been designed to highlight key misconceptions and all questions come with answers.
+Many questions are written in a diagnostic quiz format with several multiple choice options designed to highlight key misconceptions and all questions come with answers.

 GCSE papers need to be accessible to students with a wide range of abilities.
 This enables the exam boards to produce a distribution of results in order to calculate appropriate GCSE grade boundaries.
 Therefore, every exam paper will have questions which can present challenges to students.